-There may be limited circumstances where it is in the interest of the Project to perform a portion of the work outside the United States.
-To seek a waiver of the Performance of Work in the United States requirement, the applicant must submit a written waiver request to EERE.
-Appendix C lists the necessary information that must be included in a request to waive the Performance of Work in the United States requirement.
+There may be limited circumstances where it is in the interest of the project to perform a portion of the work outside the United States.
+To seek a foreign work waiver, the applicant must submit a written waiver request to EERE.
+Appendix C lists the necessary information that must be included in a request for a foreign work waiver.

 The applicant must demonstrate to the satisfaction of EERE that a waiver would further the purposes of the FOA and is in the economic interests of the United States.
 EERE may require additional information before considering a waiver request.
-Save the waiver request(s) in a single PDF file titled "ControlNumber_LeadOrganization_Waiver".
+Save the waiver request(s) in a single PDF file titled "ControlNumber_LeadOrganization_Waiver."
 The applicant does not have the right to appeal EERE's decision concerning a waiver request.